mikediessner/nubo/docs/_source/overview.rst

 the new point returning a better solution than the current best observation.
 Bayesian optimisation is performed in a loop where training data is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data itself.
-The loop than restarts gathering more information about the objective function with each iteration.
+The loop then restarts gathering more information about the objective function with each iteration.
-Bayesian optimisation is run for as many iterations as the evaluation budget allows, until a satisfying solution is found, or until a pre-defined stopping criterion is met.
+Bayesian optimisation is run for as many iterations as the evaluation budget allows, until a satisfying solution is found, or until a predefined stopping criterion is met.

 .. only:: html